brandon6457/regex/gist-template.md

 ### Quantifiers

+A quantifier is used to determine how many times a specific character or group of characters needs to be present in order to have a match.
+For instance, if we used the following code in our regex, xyz+ then this will match any string xy followed by at least one z.
+So, if we look at our code for matching the email:

+([a-z0-9_\.-]+)

+this will match any string that contains a-z, 0-9, _, ., or -.
+The quantifier + means that it has to contain at least one of this in order to have a match.

 ### Grouping Constructs

 ### Bracket Expressions

 ### Character Classes

+\d is present in the given matching email code and what it will match a single letter character, a-z, after the @ sign in the email address.
+Basically ensuring that a letter is matched after the @ in the email and not a number or special character.

 ### The OR Operator

+It is not present in the code for the given matching email code, but in order to talk about the OR Operator, we will look at the following code for matching a hex code.

+/^#?([a-f0-9]{6}|[a-f0-9]{3})$/

+This is a regex for matching a hex code that uses the OR Operator.
+What this will do is it will match where it starts with the # and that has to come first followed by one of the following:

+[a-f0-9]{6} which will match a 6 character long string that contains a combination of a-f letters and 0-9 numbers.

+| OR Operator

+[a-f0-9]{3} it will match a 3 character long string that contains a combination of a-f letters and 0-9 numbers.

 ### Flags

+A regex flag is not used in the matching email code that is being used for this tutorial.
+A regular expression typically comes in the form:

+/regex/

+Where the slashes denote where the regular expresssion starts and ends.
+A flag can be used after the slash to give more guidelines for our matching.
+The flags are:

+g which stands for "global" which will allow for matching all the instances within a string that follow the matching guidelines set in the regular expression. m which stands for "multiline" which will search line by line rather than searching through a string as a whole. i which stands for "insensitive" will make the regular expression case-insensitive, so capitals and lower-case letters will not deture the matching.

 ### Character Escapes